-A copy of the hearing must be furnished promptly to the family.
+A copy of the hearing order -must be furnished promptly to the family.

-The hearing officer will mail or first-class mail.
+The hearing officer will email or mail a "Notice of Hearing Decision" to the PHACOC and to the participant on the same day.
+This notice will be sent by email or first-class mail.
 The participant will be mailed the original "Notice of Hearing Decision" and a copy of the proof of mailing upon request.
-A copy of the "Notice of Hearing Decision" will be maintained in the PHA's-COC's file.
+A copy of the "Notice of Hearing Decision" will be maintained in the PHA's COC's file.